10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Keeping gifts light

 Instead of stressing over finding a thoughtful, best-they-can-afford gift, the royal family tradition is to keep things light on Christmas.
 They shun expensive gifts in favour of silly ones, but are careful to avoid any gifts that send the wrong message.
 “The crazier and the more quirky is what they love,” former royal chef Darren McGrady told People.
 “It’s not about something really amazing or a Cartier watch.”
-For instance, Prince Harry once gave Queen Elizabeth a shower cap that said “Ain’t life a b*tch” on it, and Kate Middleton reportedly gave her brother-in-law a “Grow Your Own Girlfriend” kit in 2001 (though to be fair, she also gave him Gucci loafers because “all his shoes have holes in them”).
+For instance, Prince Harry once gave Queen Elizabeth a shower cap that said “Ain’t life a b*tch” on it, and Kate Middleton reportedly gave her brother-in-law a “Grow Your Own Girlfriend” kit back in 2001 (though to be fair, she also gave him Gucci loafers because “all his shoes have holes in them”).

 Playing a Christmas Eve soccer match